jafl/YUI-3-Stockpile/README.md

-YUI 3 combo handler built on NodeJS that supports versioning, either for individual modules or for groups of modules.
-(The name "stockpile" was chosen because it's a synonym of gallery, but without the glamorous connotation.)
+YUI 3 combo handler built on NodeJS that supports versioning, either for individual modules or for bundles of modules.
+The major advance over other combo handlers is that you can upload new versions any time, but this will not break existing appliations, because the old versions will still be available.

+The name "stockpile" was chosen because it's a synonym of gallery, but without the glamorous connotation.

 Installation
 ------------